Christians claim to be submissive to the Word of God. They acknowledge that they are not ‘the finished article’.

 This ‘one man ruins all’ attitude is very common and very influential in the Christian church.
 ‘A little folly’ can ruin a reputation Ecc 10:1, but it can ruin a congregation and many other things.

-It is time for individual Christians to remember and reclaim the liberty with which Christ has made them free.
+It is time for individual Christians to remember their Christian liberty and to reclaim the liberty with which Christ has made them free.
 ‘Stand fast therefore in the liberty wherewith Christ has made us free, and be not entangled again with the yoke of bondage’ Gal 5:1.